Sewer56/sewer56-archives-nx/doc/docs/Specification/User-Data.md

 Example use cases:

 - Storing a binary baked-in hashtable to quickly find files by name.
-- Storing update information for a mod package if Nx is used to power a package manager.
+- Storing update information for a mod package if R3A is used to power a package manager.
 - Storing file metadata (read/write timestamps, file permissions, etc.)

 ## User Data